Oxapampa

 Oxapampa was founded in 1891 by settlers of Austrian and Germanic origin from Pozuzo.
 The town and the region retains a Germanic flavor in its Tyrolean architecture and celebrates its origins in public celebrations.
 Oxapampa, due to its mild climate and scenic surroundings, has become a tourist destination since access was improved by highway construction beginning in the 1980s.

 Etymology

-Oxapampa (or Ocshapampa) means "straw plain" or "grassy plain" in the Quechua language.
-"Ocsha" means "straw" and "pampa" means "plain" or flat area.
+Oxapampa or Oxhapampa comes from the Quechua Uqshapampa, meaning "straw plain" or "grassy plain", where uqsha means "straw" and pampa means "plain" or flat area.

+The toponym is Koshapampó in Yanesha'.

 History

 In March 1857, a group of 300 Tyrolean and Prussian settlers, consisting mainly of poor peasant families and couples who were not allowed to marry in their home countries, boarded the “Norton” to go to Peru.
 Before starting the journey, the couples were married.
 After 4 months, the settlers arrived at Callao port in Lima.
 After two days of quarantine, the settlers took a ship to the port of Huacho, where their belongings were put on mules and men had to continue the journey on foot while women and children were given donkeys to ride on.
 The journey went from Huancho to Cerro de Pasco, Acobamba and Santa Cruz.
 On the way, some of the settlers left the group.

 In 1858, the male settlers travelled from Santa Cruz to Pozuzo to partition the lands and sow enough so they would be able to live off their crops once their families arrived.
 Finally, in 1859 a group of 170 people moved permanently to Pozuzo.

 In 1891, when things were better, a group of colonists from Pozuzo founded the city of Oxapampa (now the capital of the province of same name) and then the town of Villa Rica (both south of Pozuzo).